...

 • In the event that the claim is unsuccessful

 If you do receive compensation, you will then need to pay a success fee.
 This refers to the percentage of your compensation that you owe to your solicitor.
-There is a legal cap in place to ensure that most of the compensation stays with you, so you do not have to worry about losing the majority of your compensation.
+There is a legal cap in place to ensure that most of the compensation stays with you.

 Please do not hesitate to contact our advisors with any questions you may have about starting a claim.
 They have experience in handling similar cases, so they can advise you of the next steps if you are eligible to proceed.